Here my journey began

-Olga Begisheva K. is a Wales-based artist with a special love for Impressionist landscapes.
+Olga Begish K. is a Wales-based artist with a special love for Impressionist landscapes.

-Olga started drawing very early as soon as she learnt to keep the brush in her hand.
+Olga started drawing very early as soon as she learned to keep the brush in her hand.
 However, her passion for painting was eclipsed for many years by her Physicist carrier.
-When her career in Nuclear Medicine ended suddenly due to the discovery of breast cancer, she started work as a professional artist to become her dream in true.
+When her career in Nuclear Medicine ended suddenly due to the discovery of breast cancer, she started work as a professional artist to become her dream is true.
 Her Physicist research helps her to put more light in her paintings as an essential ingredient of life itself.
-She loves paint seascapes, flowers, portraits and abstractions, etc. There is no preferable subject because as it's not preferable objects in the Universe too.
-Olga conducted her own research on the paintings of William Turner, as well as the French Impressionists as Claude Monet and others, and by her point of view, the Impressionists were first who came closest to the laws of Nature in painting, and therefore their artworks are so radiance, fresh and full of light.
+She loves painting seascapes, flowers, portraits, abstractions, etc. There is no preferable subject because it's not preferable objects in the Universe too.
+Olga conducted her own research on the paintings of William Turner, as well as the French Impressionists as Claude Monet and others, and by her point of view, the Impressionists were the first who came closest to the laws of Nature in painting, and therefore their artworks are so radiance, fresh and full of light.

-Still life in the Dutch style is an another passion which Olga study today.
-The most interesting for her is the fusion of Flower bouquets and fruits with landscape background.
+Still, life in the Dutch style is another passion that Olga studies today.
+The most interesting for her is the fusion of Flower bouquets and fruits with a landscape background.

-Olga Begisheva K. is successed artist, her art you can find in the galleries and art shops in Russia, Spain, and Wales (UK).
+Olga Begisheva K. is succeeded artist, her art you can find in galleries and art shops in Russia, Spain, and Wales (UK).